Mrittika5/khojnew/README.md

 2. In case you want to manually type the API address  ,the API is defined as:
 /GetAllInputValues/?start_datetime=&end_datetime=&user_id=

 you have to put value for three API query parameters : start_datetime, end_datetime and userId.
 You can access your user ID by going to the database directly or for the ease of access , I have included the user_id in the root directory's HTML page.
-Once you log in you can go to http://localhost:3000/ and you can access you user_id from there.
+Once you log in you can go to http://localhost:3000/ and you can access your user_id from there.

 So lets say your user_id is 60aa533f and you want to find all the input values between 24/05/2021 4 pm to 25/05/2021 1am you will type :